temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 npm test
 ```

-Now that you have your tests passing, it's time for you to start a Workflow Execution.
+Now that you have your tests passing, it's time to start a Workflow Execution.

 ## Run the Workflow from a client